 The Center serves as an AARP site for income tax assistance to the elderly and low income during the months of February through April 15.
 This non-charge service is sponsored by AARP utilizing tax-trained counselors who provide basic filing information, e-filing, and general assistance in the completion of tax returns either by hand or computer-assisted.

 HEALTH AND HOME CARE EQUIPMENT

 The Center has a variety of scheduled health programs which are conducted and include “wellness” clinics (which offer blood pressure, blood sugar, and oxygen checks) and a foot clinic (which offers basic foot care at a nominal fee).
-Several healthy life-style seminars are scheduled throughout the year which include guidelines relative to aging issues such as diabetes, physical therapy, back pain, etc. A limited amount of home care equipment for use by members is available on a temporary loan basis.
-This includes exercyle, wheel chairs, crutches, canes and walkers.
-If you have need for these items, check with the office staff.
+Several healthy lifestyle seminars are scheduled throughout the year which includes guidelines relative to aging issues such as diabetes, physical therapy, back pain, etc. A limited amount of home care equipment for use by members is available on a temporary loan basis.
+This includes exercycle, wheelchairs, crutches, canes, and walkers.
+If you have a need for these items, check with the office staff.
 Use is on a donation basis.